Noise Levels in 14222, NY | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Eastern 14222 sounds about 30% louder than Central 14222 to the human ear, a 3.8 dBA gap.
+To the human ear, noise in northern 14222 sounds about 36% louder than in southeastern 14222, a 4.4 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Elmwood Ave do you need to be?